MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 <!-- ====================================================================== -->
 ### The Console now escapes double quote characters

 Previously, the **Console** did not output valid double quote (`"`) characters in JavaScript strings.
-Starting in Microsoft Edge version 90, the **Console** outputs JavaScript strings using escaped double quote (`"`) characters.
+Starting in Microsoft Edge version 90, the **Console** outputs JavaScript strings using escaped double-quote (`"`) characters:

+![The Console outputs JavaScript strings using escaped double quote (&#0022;) characters.](../../media/2021/02/console-string-formatted-double-quotes.msft.png)

 For the history of this feature in the Chromium open-source project, see Issue [1178530](https://crbug.com/1178530).

-![The Console outputs JavaScript strings using escaped double quote (&#0022;) characters.](../../media/2021/02/console-string-formatted-double-quotes.msft.png)

 <!--
 See also: